 Switch-assisted Load Balancing with Fault Tolerance (SLB) is a team type that allows full transmit and receive load balancing.
-SLB requires the use of a switch that supports some form of Port Trunking (for example, EtherChannel, MultiLink Trunking, etc.).
-SLB doesn't support switch redundancy since all ports in a team must be connected to the same switch.
-SLB is similar to the 802.3ad Dynamic team type discussed later.
+SLB requires the use of a switch that supports some form of Port Trunking (for example, EtherChannel, MultiLink Trunking, and so on).
+SLB doe not support switch redundancy because all ports in a team must be connected to the same switch.
+SLB is similar to the 802.3ad Dynamic team type that is discussed later in this white paper.